 I do believe that Anne was presented with the scotch/tartan diary by her parents (or maybe just her father) on her 13th birthday.
-And through those enforced twenty-five months in captivity little Anne would confide to her diary some of the goings on in the annexe concerning her own family and the Van Pels.
-Later she would further add new notebooks as part of her journals, writers always carry a spare notebook to jot down ideas musings and sentence structure.
+And through those enforced twenty-five months in captivity little Anne would confide in her diary some of the goings-on in the annexe concerning her own family and the Van Pels.
+Later she would further add new notebooks as part of her journals; writers always carry a spare notebook to jot down ideas musings and sentence structure.
 Ideas can arrive at any time and anywhere.

 (Final promotional still from the author’s private collection)

 And what of the kind unmarried dentist, Fritz Pfeffer (whom Anne unkindly calls “Dussell” which is German for an idiot if you did not know.)
 Dr Fritz was the last to be admitted into the secret annexe convinced that the Frank family had departed for the safety of Switzerland in the previous months.
 In fact, this was a planned rumour put around by Otto himself.
 Mrs Frank had always wished for her family to emigrate to America as quickly as possible before the Nazi storm erupted over the Jewish race, and especially in Holland.

 Yet Otto declined this lifeline.
 How selfish and how different events might have been if he had booked his family to America to a welcomed safety.
 I wonder in the post War years if he ever blamed himself for this rash decision, perhaps the promotion of Anne’s lost life into a book form became for him an obsession clouded in guilt.
 As regards the ridiculed dentist and his role in the annexe, I somehow think his role was never quite explained in Anne’s diary.